PHPMailer/PHPMailer/README.md

 [![Latest Stable Version](https://poser.pugx.org/phpmailer/phpmailer/v/stable.svg)](https://packagist.org/packages/phpmailer/phpmailer) [![Total Downloads](https://poser.pugx.org/phpmailer/phpmailer/downloads)](https://packagist.org/packages/phpmailer/phpmailer) [![Latest Unstable Version](https://poser.pugx.org/phpmailer/phpmailer/v/unstable.svg)](https://packagist.org/packages/phpmailer/phpmailer) [![License](https://poser.pugx.org/phpmailer/phpmailer/license.svg)](https://packagist.org/packages/phpmailer/phpmailer)

 ## Class Features
 - Probably the world's most popular code for sending email from PHP!
 - Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
 - Integrated SMTP support - send without a local mail server
 - Send emails with multiple To, CC, BCC and Reply-to addresses
 - Multipart/alternative emails for mail clients that do not read HTML email
+- Add attachments, including inline
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
-- SMTP authentication with LOGIN, PLAIN, NTLM, CRAM-MD5 and Google's XOAUTH2 mechanisms over SSL and TLS transports
+- SMTP authentication with LOGIN, PLAIN, CRAM-MD5 and XOAUTH2 mechanisms over SSL and SMTP+STARTTLS transports
 - Validates email addresses automatically
 - Protect against header injection attacks
 - Error messages in 47 languages!
 - DKIM and S/MIME signing support
 - Compatible with PHP 5.5 and later
+- Namespaced to prevent name clashes
 - Much more!

 ## Why you might need it
 Many PHP developers utilize email in their code.
 The only PHP function that supports this is the `mail()` function.
 However, it does not provide any assistance for making use of popular features such as HTML-based emails and attachments.

 Formatting email correctly is surprisingly difficult.
 There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules - the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong!